d12frosted/elpa-mirror/gnu/corfu-readme.txt

   If you want to combine fast prefix filtering and Orderless filtering you can still do that by defining a custom Orderless completion style via `orderless-define-completion-style'.
-We use a custom style dispatcher, which enables prefix filtering for input shorter than 4 characters.
-Note that such a setup is quite advanced.
+We use a custom style dispatcher, which enables efficient prefix filtering for input shorter than 4 characters.
+Note that such a setup is advanced.
 Please refer to the Orderless documentation and source code for further details.

   ┌────